norse/norse/README.md

 * [decolle](https://github.com/nmi-lab/decolle-public) implements an online learning algorithm described in the paper ["Synaptic Plasticity Dynamics for Deep Continuous Local Learning (DECOLLE)"](https://arxiv.org/abs/1811.10766) by J. Kaiser, M. Mostafa and E. Neftci.
 * [GeNN](http://genn-team.github.io/genn/) compiles SNN network models to NVIDIA CUDA to achieve high-performing SNN model simulations.
 * [Long short-term memory Spiking Neural Networks (LSNN)](https://github.com/IGITUGraz/LSNN-official) is a tool from the University of Graaz for modelling LSNN cells in [Tensorflow](https://www.tensorflow.org/).
 The library focuses on a single neuron and gradient model.
 * [Nengo](https://www.nengo.ai/nengo-dl/introduction.html) is a neuron simulator, and Nengo-DL is a deep learning network simulator that optimised spike-based neural networks based on an approximation method suggested by [Hunsberger and Eliasmith (2016)](https://arxiv.org/abs/1611.05141).
-This approach maps to, but does not build on, the deep learning framework Tensorflow, which is fundamentally different from incorporating the spiking constructs into the framework itself.
-In turn, this requires manual translations into each individual backend, which influences portability.
+* [Nengo PyTorch](https://github.com/nengo/pytorch-spiking) a thin wrapper for PyTorch that adds a single voltage-only spiking model.
+The approach is independent from the Nengo framework.
 * [Neuron Simulation Toolkit (NEST)](https://nest-simulator.org) constructs and evaluates highly detailed simulations of spiking neural networks.
 This is useful in a medical/biological sense but maps poorly to large datasets and deep learning.
 * [PyNN](http://neuralensemble.org/docs/PyNN/) is a Python interface that allows you to define and simulate spiking neural network models on different backends (both software simulators and neuromorphic hardware).
 It does not currently provide mechanisms for optimisation or arbitrary synaptic plasticity.
 * [PySNN](https://github.com/BasBuller/PySNN/) is a PyTorch extension similar to Norse.
 Its approach to model building is slightly different than Norse in that the neurons are stateful.